Skip to main content

 Data base

-• Online-survey of about 2000 German YouTubers in order to gain information about their everyday professional life, job satisfaction and existing values
+• The next step will be an online survey of around 2000 German YouTubers.
+The aim is to obtain information on everyday working life, job satisfaction and existing values

 Watchtime-Statistiken für YouTube